frederikcoppens/slidedecks/ELIXIR_Galaxy_Freiburg_20180315/presentation.md

 ## Activities on Training

-* January 2017 : European Galaxy Developers in Strasbourg, France
+* January 2017 : European Galaxy Developers in Strassbourg, France
 * May 2017 : ELIXIR/GOBLET/GTN hackathon for Galaxy training material re-use in Cambridge, UK
 * January 2018 : European Admin Workshop in Oslo, Norway